 John is the current Principal Cultural Advisor to the Minister of Treaty of Waitangi negotiations.
 He regularly provides consultancy services to the Crown Law Office, the Office of the Treaty Settlements, and the policy division of the Ministry of Justice.

-John has an excellent and thorough understanding of Māori issues.
-His role with the Foundation will include, providing advice on the various aspects of tikanga Māori and protocols.
-John is a fluent speaker of Te Reo Māori, and represents the Foundation to raise awareness within the wider Māori community and with other key stakeholders.
+Sir John has an excellent and thorough understanding of Māori issues.
+His role with the Foundation includes providing advice on the various aspects of tikanga Māori and protocols, and representing the Foundation to raise awareness within the wider Māori community and with other key stakeholders.

 Dr James Fingleton is a respiratory physician and Clinical Leader Respiratory at Capital and Coast District Health Board, where he runs the severe asthma service.
 He is an Asthma and COPD Programme Director at the Medical Research Institute of New Zealand and a Senior Clinical Lecturer at the University of Otago.